 ImStem Biotechnology Appoints CNS and Rare Disease Veteran Rami Levin as its Chief Executive Officer

-FARMINGTON, CT, USA, September 1, 2022 /EINPresswire.com/ -- ImStem Biotechnology, Inc., a clinical stage biotechnology company focused on stem cell based regenerative cellular therapies to treat serious diseases with high unmet needs, announced today the appointment of Rami Levin as Chief Executive Officer and a member of its Board of Directors.
+ImStem Appoints new CEOFARMINGTON, CT, USA, September 2, 2022 /EINPresswire.com/ -- ImStem Biotechnology, a clinical stage biotechnology company focused on stem cell based regenerative cellular therapies to treat serious diseases with high unmet needs, announced today the appointment of Rami Levin as Chief Executive Officer.

 Mr. Levin is a seasoned biotech leader with over 26 years of experience in central nervous system disorders and rare diseases.
 Mr. Levin most recently served as the President and Chief Executive Officer of Saniona, a clinical-stage biopharmaceutical company focused on discovering, developing, and commercializing innovative therapies for rare disease patients.
 While at Saniona, he built the company’s corporate office and hired the executive team in the U.S. and raised significant amount of capital to advance its clinical programs.
 Prior to joining Saniona, Mr. Levin was the President of Sobi Inc., the North American affiliate of Sobi, where he built and led the organization from infancy to a team of over 300 employees and generated over half a billion USD in annual revenue.
 Mr. Levin’s experience in mergers and acquisitions resulted in the successful acquisitions of Gamifant®, the first FDA approved treatment for primary hemophagocytic lymphohistiocytosis (pHLH), and Synagis, the only FDA approved prophylaxis for respiratory syncytial virus (RSV).
 Prior to Sobi Inc., Mr. Levin held commercial leadership roles of increasing strategic importance for 18 years at Merck Serono and Schering AG.